Qiskit/qiskit/CONTRIBUTING.md

   - |
     The ``qiskit.bar`` module has been deprecated and will be removed in a future release.
-Its sole function, ``foobar()`` has been superseded by the ``qiskit.foo()`` function which provides similar functionality but with more accurate results and better performance.
-You should update your calls ``qiskit.bar.foobar()`` calls to ``qiskit.foo()``.
+Its sole function, ``foobar()`` has been superseded by the :func:`~qiskit.foo` function which provides similar functionality but with more accurate results and better performance.
+You should update your :func:`~qiskit.bar.foobar` calls to :func:`~qiskit.foo`.
 ```

 You can also look at other release notes for other examples.

+Note that you can use sphinx [restructured text syntax](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
-You can use any restructured text feature in them (code sections, tables,
+In fact, you can use any restructured text feature in them (code sections, tables,
 enumerated lists, bulleted list, etc) to express what is being changed as
 needed.
 In general you want the release notes to include as much detail as
 needed so that users will understand what has changed, why it changed, and how